-(c) Drugs.
-There are welcome signs that the possibility of cancer induction by drugs is to be given more attention by governments and itnernational bodies such as the International Cancer Union (U.I.C.C., i967).
-Some pharmaceutical agents known or suspected of carcinogenicity are listed in Table VI.
-The subject has been reviewed recently (Roe, i966).
+c) Drugs.
+There are welcome signs that the possibility of cancer induction by drugs is to be given more attention by governments and international bodies such as the International Cancer Union (U.I.C.C., 1967).
+The subject has been reviewed recently (Roe, 1966).